martinkorelic/mobiletransformers/README.md

 https://github.com/microsoft/onnxruntime-genai/issues/859#issuecomment-2325923159

 If not, then another option would be to save the model somehow from the created inference session with updated weights loaded in.
-This is currently only possible to achieve in Python but not in Android as no option to save or export model is explicitly defined in Java or C++.
+This is currently only possible to achieve in Python but not in Android Java/C++ as no option to save or export model is explicitly defined in Java or C++.

+**This was solved**: I created a different kind of inference graph and saved it separately to the device, which has inputs set to accept updated weights from the checkpoint state memory.
+However, this creates more memory overhead as the weights need to be also copied to memory before they are transferred to GenAI inference graph, while the other frozen weights are discarded before to preserve memory.
+> Is there a more efficient way to save the model checkpoint?

 - No separate tokenizer for ONNX GenAI